W-JK/WC7_DailyPlanner/README.md

 This project is available under below link: https://w-jk.github.io/WC7_DailyPlanner/

-Code can be accesset also on Git Hub from the below repository: https://github.com/W-JK/WC7_DailyPlanner.git
+Code can also be accessed also on Git Hub from the below repository: https://github.com/W-JK/WC7_DailyPlanner.git

  ![markdown screenshot "live image"](./assets/Work%20Day%20Schedule2.png.png)